Were going to be a DBus object use base qw(Net::DBus::BaseObject); # Export a Greeting signal taking a stringl string parameter dbus_signal("Greeting", ["string"]); # Export Hello as a method accepting a single string # parameter, and returning a single string value dbus_method("Hello", ["string"],

 Retrieves the path under which this object is exported

-Emits a signal from the object, with a name of $name
+Emits a signal from the object, with a name of $name.
+If

 defined, the signal will be unicast to that client on the bus.
 The